Dan Cox: Climate change and the environment

-Cox rejects the scientific consensus on climate change.
-Cox voted against the Climate Solutions Now Act of 2021 (SB 414), a proposed climate bill that would have included a goal to reduce greenhouse gas emissions to a level that is 50 percent lower than it was in 2006 by 2030.
+Cox rejects the scientific consensus on climate change and opposes tax subsidies for clean energy programs.
+He voted against the Climate Solutions Now Act of 2021 (SB 414), a proposed climate bill that would have included a goal to reduce greenhouse gas emissions to a level that is 50 percent lower than it was in 2006 by 2030.
 He voted against the bill when it was re-introduced in the 2022 legislative session.

+During the 2019 legislative session, Cox said he opposed a bill to ban the pesticide chlorpyrifos.

 In September 2022, Cox said he would support repealing the state's ban on fracking.

 In October 2022, Cox told Lancaster Farming that he supported efforts to clean up the Chesapeake Bay.
 Cox said he considered reducing effluent from bay area sewage systems and ending silt pouring from the Conowingo Dam to be a "top priority".